PASTAplus/content-x/templates/resources/iam.md

 #### Group Access Keys (Recommended for Security)

-To limit security risks—especially when integrating with external data catalogs or automated scripts that only need read access—you can create a Group Access Key instead of a user profile key.
+To limit security risks — especially when integrating with external data catalogs or automated scripts that only need read access — you can create a Group Access Key instead of a user profile key.
 See [here](/resources/keys-and-catalogs) for data catalog best practices.

 - **Scoped Privileges:** Operates identically to a user key, but its privileges are restricted strictly to what the assigned group is allowed to do.
 - **Creation:** Generated from the same *Access Keys* page by selecting a target group instead of your user profile.

-_Security Note_: Never share your access keys, post them on public web pages, or commit them into source code repositories.
+_Security Note_: Your Profile Access Keys provide unlimited access to your account, and should be treated with the same level of security as passwords.
+Never share them, post them on public web pages, or commit them into source code repositories.
+Group Access Keys are safer for use in scripts and external applications, as they can be scoped to specific groups.
+However, they should also be treated as sensitive credentials and protected accordingly.

 ## Video Content